Close

 Kari Lancaster

-Kari Lancaster is Honorary Associate Professor at LSHTM, and Scientia Associate Professor at the Centre for Social Research in Health (CSRH) at the University of New South Wales (UNSW).
+Kari Lancaster is Professor in Sociology and University Research Leader – Health, Science and Planetary Change at Goldsmiths University of London, and holds an honorary appointment at LSHTM.
 Kari is a qualitative social researcher and Science and Technology Studies (STS) scholar working in health, with a focus on Covid-19, hepatitis C, HIV, drug use and drug policy.
 She works closely in partnership with clinicians, policy makers, community organisations and patient groups (including through participatory approaches).
 Her programme of work investigates evidence-making practices, viral elimination, and outbreak science in the governance of health.
 Kari has been undertaking qualitative research exploring experiences of Long COVID recovery and care since 2020.

 Helen Ward